JonathanParaschou/TransitTracker/README.md

 ### Second Step:
 - Render direction and step dropdowns accordingly with correct data from API

 - Struggle Point: Handling when to load new option data and resolve back to a default label.
 For example: If the user selectes a route and then deselects a route, it should handle the options for the routing and direction dropdowns.
-There is a lot of overlap points, but this needs to be handled correctly.
-Currently having an issue where I am unable to successfully select a direction option because I wrote it in a way where if the options list changes, it default back.
+There is a lot of overlap points, but this needs to be handled elegantly via state management.
     - Solved this issue by moving some functionality to the change handler and strengthening if conditions

 - Struggle Point 2: If the async function is called one after another fast enough, there is potential that it loads options two times over